Muslim vendor shot at in Bihar in suspected hate crime case

-In a suspected case of hate crime, an inebriated man here asked a street vendor his name and then shot him in the back on learning that he is a Muslim, police said on Monday.
+In another case of hate crime, a man asked a street vendor his name and then shot him in the back on learning that he is a Muslim, police said on Monday.

 The suspect, Rajiv Yadav, also asked the man, Mohammed Qasim, to go to Pakistan, they said.